JeffreyYeTHU/JeffreysWeeklySelction/README.md

-# Jeffrey's Weekly Section, All About Programing
+# My Weekly Section, All About Programing

 ## Content
 I will put the very best content come across every week into this repo.
 Hope you enjoy it.